venom-blockchain/venom-blockchain.github.io/docs/start/learn/02-tokens-and-assets.md

 #### Why do we need WVenom token?

 If you are a common user of DeFi protocols, you probably will not encounter direct ownership of the WVenom token.
-Since protocols usually do all the work of wrapping the Venom token behind the scenes, and you don't have to worry about it.
+Since protocols usually do all the work of wrapping the Venom token behind the scenes, you don't have to worry about it.

 #### Why do they do it?